 The Company evaluates its inventory to ensure it is carried at the lower of cost and net realizable value.
-Provisions are made against obsolete and damaged inventories and are charged to rental services.
+Provisions are made against obsolete and damaged inventories and are expensed.
 These provisions are assessed at each reporting date for adequacy.
 Any reversal of a write-down of inventory arising from an increase in net realizable value will be recognized as a reduction in rental services in the period in which the reversal occurred.